If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 - Grease Drain: The grease drain system on the Yoder YS640 is one of the best working systems I have come across.
 It is a very basic system that allows for very fast clean up.
 For such a big unit that is something that I really appreciate.

-- American Built: It’s important to support local or support companies that are manufacturing products here in the USA.
+- American Built: We think its important to support local or support companies that are manufacturing products here in the USA.
 Often you do pay top dollar for products that are made here but you also pay for the quality American craftsmanship.
-A unit like this is a prime example of why you should always do what you can to buy local and support quality.

 The Bottom Line: Highest of high quality made smoker that is backed up by a lifetime warranty.
 It has enough space to cook for everyone in your neighborhood at the next block party or for the whole extended family this 4th of July.